Frequently Asked Questions

 What kind of support can I expect from student services?

-The offices of Student Affairs, Finance, and the University Registrar are here to meet the needs of incoming and enrolled students.
+The offices of Enrollment Management and Student Success, Finance, and the University Registrar are here to meet the needs of incoming and enrolled students.

-The Office of Student Affairs assists with housing, accommodation for disabled students, student clubs and organizations, tutoring assistance, and other facets of student life.
+The Office of Enrollment Management and Student Success assists with housing, accommodation for disabled students, student clubs and organizations, tutoring assistance, and other facets of student life.
 You can also count on us to be your advocate if you encounter challenging situations with other administrative or academic areas of the university.
 For more information on the many ways we can help you, see the Student Services section of this site.

 The Finance Office will help you manage your student financial account as you pursue your academic goals.